The Battle of Paulus Hook

 The whole battle - 300 men against 40 Hessians and some British officers – doesn’t sound too difficult, but it was a big deal in 1779, when the Patriots were solidly losing.

 First was the geography.
-It’s hard to imagine now, but Paulus Hook west of Washington Street was a marshy swampland, and the fort that sat roughly at the high point near the intersection of Grand and Washington south to about Sussex or Morris Street.
-The fort and its land was an island at high tide, with the Hudson river lapping the shore at Hudson Street.
+It’s hard to imagine now, but Paulus Hook west of Washington Street was a marshy swampland, and the fort that sat roughly at the high point near the intersection of Grand and Washington streets south to about Sussex or Morris Street.
+The fort was on an island at high tide - salt marsh surrounding on three sides and the Hudson river lapping the shore at what is now Hudson Street.

 Light Horse Harry Lee initially proposed attacking at midnight.
 He was coming from New Bridge, which was near what is now Paramus by foot all the way to the fort in Paulus Hook.
 This would mean a round trip march on a hot rainy August night, with a battle sandwiched in between.